hoprnet/hoprnet/RUST_WASM.md

 // and non-WASM (pure Rust)
 #[cfg_attr(feature = "wasm", wasm_bindgen::prelude::wasm_bindgen)]
 pub struct MyStruct {
     foo: u32,       // private members do not need to have WASM-compatible types pub bar: u32    // public members MUST have WASM-compatible types, if struct used with #[cfg_attr(feature = "wasm"...
     // NOTE: you can use #[cfg_attr(feature = "wasm", wasm_bindgen::prelude::wasm_bindgen(skip))]
     // on a public attribute that shall not be available to WASM }

-// This function won't be available in WASM, even when the "wasm" feature is on pub fn foo() -> u32 { 42 }
+// This function won't be available in WASM, even when the "wasm" feature is turned on
+// You can use WASM-incompatible types in its arguments and return types freely. pub fn foo() -> u32 { 42 }

-// This function must not use WASM-specific types, but must be WASM compatible,
+// This function must not use WASM-specific types.
+Only WASM-compatible types must be used,
 // because the attribute makes it available to both WASM and non-WASM (pure Rust)
 #[cfg_attr(feature = "wasm", wasm_bindgen::prelude::wasm_bindgen)]
 pub fn bar() -> u32 { 0 }

 impl MyStruct {
-   // Here, specify methods with types that are strictly NOT compatible with WASM (pure Rust) }
+   // Here, specify methods with types that are strictly NOT WASM-compatible }

 #[cfg_attr(feature = "wasm", wasm_bindgen::prelude::wasm_bindgen)]
 impl MyStruct {
-   // Here, specify methods with types that are compatible with BOTH WASM and non-WASM (pure Rust) }
+   // Here, specify methods with types that are strictly WASM-compatible, but not WASM-specific.
+}

 // NOTE: That several `impl` blocks of the same type can co-exist, if there are different attributes on them!